Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 Trying to keep things logical, going to walk through some bits of it, top to bottom:
 #### Three parameters:
 - `Canvas canvas` is the just to handle scaling.
 If you're drawing the tutorial panel and object you're focusing on are using two different panels, well idk, good luck.
 If the scales are the same, it should be fine
 - `float padding` is pretty straight foreword.
-As stated in the **goal**, we don't want to have to modify the game panel or the object we are focusing on, but we also don't want to highlight the buttons and none of the surrounding area.
-So this is just mainly for ease of use.
+As stated in the **goal**, we don't want to have to modify the game panel or the object we are focusing on, but we also don't want to highlight just the edges of the button.
 - `RectTransform focusTarget` is the object you want to highlight.

 #### That Unity sauce